 The External World

-I know this will disappoint you, but it is the truth: no one outside you can give you salvation.
-Don’t trust or depend on anyone to do that…. the truth is, we have to enlighten ourselves.
+The truth: no one outside you can give you salvation.
+Don’t trust or depend on anyone to do that . . . we have to enlighten ourselves.
 You have to light your own lamp; nobody else will give you salvation.
 The simple method to enlightenment is to first know yourself.
-Learn to work with yourself; don’t give up in that.
-Give up on anything else, but don’t give up that goal.
+Learn to work with yourself; don’t give up on that.
+Give up on anything else, but don’t give up on that goal.

 Slowly you should prepare yourself for the advanced level of teaching.
 Knowledge will come of itself, but all knowledge really comes from within.
 It is already within you.
 The world outside only gives you facts to relate to that particular knowledge that is already within you.
 Never forget that the source of knowledge is within you.
 Learn to depend only on inner knowledge.